stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - **Tryton**: An open-source business application platform that includes modules for inventory, purchase, and supply chain management, designed for scalability and customization.

 ### 32. Knowledge Management Systems (KMS)
-**Marketing Description**: Foster collaboration and knowledge sharing with open-source knowledge management systems.
+Foster collaboration and knowledge sharing with open-source knowledge management systems.
 Capture, organize, and distribute knowledge across your organization to enhance productivity and innovation.

 **Examples**:
 - **XWiki**: An open-source platform for developing collaborative web applications, including wikis and knowledge management systems, with strong customization and extension capabilities.